Paiko Drive

 Hawaii Kai

-After a series of renovation projects, the interior of this house has been completely re-envisioned.
-The master bedroom window now frames an oceanfront view of Diamond through a 20-foot-wide, single glass pane.
-The master shower extends above the roof, where a large skylight allows light to wash across the “soap bubble” wall tile.
-The kitchen has become a dynamic space defined by red curving cabinetry, a counter and backsplash fabricated from white-veined black quartz, and a floating glass bar-counter.
-A stainless steel-and-glass walkway now connects the two second-floor wings, spanning the two-story living room.
+Through a series of renovation projects, we dramatically transformed key spaces: the master bedroom now frames the Diamond Head view through a 20-foot-wide single glass pane; the his/hers master shower extends above the roof with a large skylight that creates a playful interaction with “soap bubble” wall tile; the kitchen was reimagined with red curving cabinetry, sophisticated black quartz counters and backsplash, and a floating glass bar-counter to add lightness; and a stainless steel-and-glass walkway connects the second-floor wings across the two-story living room.

 Diamond Head